 - The seed-planting analogy is applicable in many faiths and cultures.

-Alumni of the Year Honorees from Great Rivers Council
+Alumnus of the Year Honorees from Great Rivers Council

 The Duty to God Award was started to recognize adult individuals who have demonstrated an exemplary history of transformational leadership in supporting and promoting the spiritual foundation of Scouting.
 It acknowledges the unswerving dedication to faith, fellowship, and service of those whose character embodies the moral principles and shared ideals of the Boy Scouts of America, Great Rivers Council.
 The award distinguishes persons who selflessly work to prepare youth for life by perpetuating the merit and legacy of a Scout’s duty to their Creator.
 Nominations are open to candidates from all faiths and religious groups chartered by the Boy Scouts of America.